JNRowe/jnrowe.github.io/articles/tips/Debugging_python_regexps.rst

 for ``literal 91``, ``chr(91)`` shows us that the character we are matching is a ``[``.
 With this information it is easy to see where the problem is.

-If you need to use more than one flag, such as often useful VERBOSE_ flag, you can combine them with ``|`` (bitwise OR) as the flags are just named constants(``DEBUG`` is 128 for example).
+If you need to use more than one flag, such as often useful :data:`re.VERBOSE` flag, you can combine them with ``|`` (bitwise OR) as the flags are just named constants(``DEBUG`` is 128 for example).

 ::